Conscription in the Russian Empire

 Conscription in the Russian Empire was introduced by Peter I of Russia.
 The system was called "conscript obligation" (рекрутская повинность).

 Prior to 18th century

 Russian tsars before Peter maintained professional hereditary musketeer corps (streltsy in Russian) that were highly unreliable and undisciplined.
-In times of war the armed forces were augmented by peasant levies.
+In times of war the armed forces were augmented by feudal cavalry and peasant levies.
 Peter I introduced a modern regular army built on the German model, but with a new aspect: officers were not necessarily drawn solely from the nobility, but included talented commoners.
 This new class of officers might eventually be given a noble title upon attaining a certain rank.
 Conscription of peasants and townspeople was based on settlement and district quotas.
 Initially these were based on the number of households, later on the population numbers.

 18th century to Napoleonic Wars

 The term of service during the 18th century was for life.
 In 1793 it was reduced to 25 years.
 Individual conscripts were drawn from urban and rural males of Russian nationality who paid poll-tax (including serfs), upon reaching the age of twenty.
 Because of the large population pool available, exemptions were common with the decisions largely being left to the village elders of each community.
 The final stage in the selection process involved the drawing of names by lot, according to the actual requirements of the army in any given year.
 This might mean that virtually no recruits would be required in years where the Empire was at peace and the limited replacements required could be met through the voluntary re-enlistment of veterans nearing the end of their period of conscription.
 Alternatively, in the critical French invasion year of 1812 three separate levies were needed, calling up a total of fifteen males from every hundred available.